 Houses in Multiple Occupation (HMOs)

-A house in multiple occupation (HMO) exists where three or more unrelated people live in a property and share amenities such as a kitchen, bathroom and/or WC.
+A house in multiple occupation (HMO) exists where three or more unrelated people, forming more than one household, live in a property and share amenities such as a kitchen, bathroom and/or WC.
 This could be a flat, maisonette or a house and the occupiers could be on one or multiple tenancy agreements.
+A household is defined as members of the same family.
+E.G. a couple and a friend would be seen as an HMO.

 All HMOs (licensable and non-licensable) are required to meet fire and amenities standards to ensure the means of escape is protected, there is early warning in the event of a fire, there are sufficient amenities for the number of occupiers, the property is not overcrowded and is in good repair.